Hyedryn/elikopy/docs/introduction.rst

 3. The library can compute the DTI, Noddi, DIAMOND and the novel Microstucture fingerprinting models.
 4. Complete quality reports to review each step of the processing.
 5. Tissue segmentation from T1 images.
-6. Ability to run subject and group wise statistics on the dataset.
+6. Ability to run group wise statistics on the dataset.